Business Plan

 Business Model and Exit Strategy

-Our primary objective is to drive all assets to Phase 2 efficacy data to de-risk for acquisition.
+Our primary objective is to drive all assets to Phase 1/2 efficacy data to de-risk for acquisition.
 We are raising $16M ($1M Preseed SAFEs plus $15M Series A).
-Targeted acquisition of $1B to $5B by 2030 upon achievement of multi-indication Phase 2 data.
+Targeted acquisition of $1B to $5B by 2030 upon achievement of multi-indication Phase 1/2 data, with RMAT designation potentially enabling accelerated approval without a traditional Phase 3 trial.

 Glafabra has initiated structured engagement with select leading biopharmaceutical companies that hold existing commercial infrastructure in lysosomal storage disorders.
 Discussions are structured across co-development, licensing, and option-to-acquire frameworks, timed to coincide with key clinical de-risking milestones.